 A simple broth is what your mom gave you when you were sick.
 It’s primarily made from meat scraps, such as chicken or beef.
-You may had also made a vegetable broth at home by using the leftover water from boiling or blanching your veggies.
-Those are simmered somewhere form 45 minutes to 2 hours.
+It can also be made by using leftover water from boiling or blanching veggies.
+Those are simmered somewhere from 45 minutes to 2 hours.
 However, a shorter simmer time prevents certain nutrients from being released from the bones, so it doesn’t form a thick, gelatinous texture.

 Soup stock is often very flavorful, in many cases, salty and is a relatively thin liquid.

 It is made by simmering bones and connective tissue for 3-4 hours.